 Research ethics and integrity

-The University considers high standards of research integrity to be of the utmost importance which is reflected in the latest annual statement approved by Council, the governing body of the University.
+The University is committed to the Universities UK (2012) Concordat to Support Research Integrity, considering high standards of research integrity to be of the utmost importance.
+This commitment is reflected in the latest annual statement approved by Council, the governing body of the University.

 Anybody wishing to raise concerns about the integrity of research at the University should report their concerns to firstname.lastname@example.org through the process outlined in the Raising Issues of Concern (Whistleblowing) Policy.